Discounts and exemptions

 - Non-UK partners or spouses of full-time students, who are not able to work or claim benefits due to the terms of their leave to enter or remain in the UK, are also not liable for Council Tax.
 You will need to provide proof of this status to the Council.
 Your partner’s passport will confirm this.

-- If the Owner of the property is a student and a non-student is also resident (e.g. a lodger), the student remains solely liable for the Council Tax, as they are higher in the Council Tax hierarchy of legal interest.
+- If the Owner of the property is a student and a non-student is also a resident (e.g. a lodger), the student remains solely liable for the Council Tax, as they are higher in the Council Tax hierarchy of legal interest.
 If the lodger is claiming Housing Benefit, Council Tax Benefit cannot be granted, as the lodger is not the liable person.

 - Not all students are able to have Council Tax Student Status.
-You need to be on a full-time course of education which lasts for at least one academic year, or one calendar year if your college does not operate an academic year.
+You need to be on a full-time course of education that lasts for at least one academic year, or one calendar year if your college does not operate an academic year.
 Condensed courses at a college or university operating an academic year system will not qualify as the condensed course does not run for the full academic year.

 How do I get an exemption certificate?